Amansingh-afk/Ecom/README.md

 ## Description

-   An ecommerce store built with MERN stack, and utilizes third party API's.
+   An ecommerce store built with MERN stack, and utilizes API's created using Express and tested on postman.
 This ecommerce store enable three main different flows or implementations:

    *    Buyers browse the store categories, products and brands
    *    Sellers or Merchants manage their own brand component